PLANNING AND BOOKING YOUR SURF COACHING TRIP

-If you need to cancel your trip more than two months before your trip start date, we will refund your payment minus a £150 admin fee per person on the booking.
+If you need to cancel your trip more than three months before your trip start date, we will refund your payment minus a £150 admin fee per person on the booking.

-If you cancel less than two months before your trip start date, we will not be able to refund you.
+If you cancel less than three months before your trip start date, we will not be able to refund you.
 Therefore, it is important that you have adequate travel insurance to cover this.
 The most common reasons for late cancellations are personal injury or a family bereavement, so please check your insurance covers this.

 If your trip has been cancelled by us due to reasons beyond our control (such as a natural disaster), Renegade Surf Travel is not liable for any refunds.
 Most standard travel insurance policies will cover “operator cancellations” but again, please check this.